benjkent/Hacking-with-Swift-UIkit/README.md

 7. Use the Embed NavigationController to navigate between UITableViewController (Image List) and UIDetailViewController (image)
 8. Use the Navigation Bar to display a title and image name
 9. Use Large titles: An Apple design guidline
+### Project Challenges:
+* Adjust the font size of the image titles to a larger size.
-10. Modifying the Navbar to display (  picture # of ##)
+* Modifying the Navbar to display (  picture # of ##)
-11. Sort the list of image titles from data to display
+* Sort the list of image titles from data to display.